Lorenzo D. Harvey: Political career

 Harvey was elected State Superintendent of Public Instruction in 1898 and served two terms, from 1899 to 1903.
-He was defeated for renomination in 1902, and moved to Menomonie, Wisconsin where he served as superintendent of the public school system from 1903 to 1908.
-In 1908 he was named president of the Stout Institute at Menomonie in Menomonie, Wisconsin, which would later become the University of Wisconsin-Stout.
+He was defeated for renomination in 1902, and moved to Menomonie, Wisconsin, where he served as superintendent of the public school system from 1903 to 1908.
+In 1908 he was named president of the Stout Institute at Menomonie, which would later become the University of Wisconsin–Stout.
 Harvey served as president until his death in 1922.
 He was a member of the National Education Association, and served as vice president from 1908 to 1909 and president from 1909 to 1910.